 - The bridge (jumper) between Terminal 37 and 24 V DC must be removed.
 Cutting or breaking the jumper is not sufficient.
 Remove it entirely to avoid short-circuiting.
 See jumper on illustration. - Connect terminal 37 to 24 V DC by a short-circuit protected cable.
 The 24 V DC voltage supply must be interruptible by an EN954-1 Category 3 circuit interrupt device.
-If the interrupt device and the frequency converter are placed in the same installation panel, you can use a regular cable instead of a protected one.
+If the interrupt device and the frequency converter are placed in the same installation panel, you can use a regular cable instead of a protected one. - 3.
+Unless the FC302 itself has protection class IP54 and higher, it must be placed in an IP 54 enclosure.
+Consequently, FC301 A1 must always be placed in an IP 54 enclosure.

-Bridge jumper between terminal 37 and 24 VDC
+Illustration 3.5: Bridge jumper between terminal 37 and 24 VDC